Whiteknight/ParserObjects/README.md

 ## Sequences and Parsers

 An `ISequence` is similar to an `IEnumerable` or `IEnumerator` in concept, though with a focus on supporting parsing operations.
-Sequences allow you to `GetNext()` items one at a time, to `Peek()` at items without consuming them, and `PutBack()` an item to rewind the sequence.
+Sequences allow you to `GetNext()` items one at a time, to `Peek()` at items without consuming them, and rewind the sequence to a previous location.
 There are many ways to create a sequence:

 ```csharp
 using ParserObjects.Sequences;